Limit theorems for moment processes of beta Dyson's Brownian motions and beta Laguerre processes: Gaussian case

 Lemma~\ref{lem:additivity} implies that the convergence holds for any polynomial $p(x)$ and any polynomial $f(t,x)$.
 The equation~\eqref{integral-equation} follows immediately from the equation~\eqref{Ito-f}.
 Theorem~\ref{thm:Gaussian-LLN} is proved. \end{proof}

 \begin{remark} As the limiting measure of the empirical distribution of the Gaussian beta ensemble~\eqref{GbE} in the regime $\beta N \to 2 c \in (0, \infty)$, the measure $\nu_c$ in the proof of Theorem~\ref{thm:Gaussian-LLN} was calculated explicitly in \cite{Allez12, DS15}.
-It is nothing but the probability measure of associated Hermite polynomials \cite{Askey-Wimp-1984}.
-Theorem~\ref{thm:Gaussian-LLN} not only shows the convergence at the process level but also provides another way to identify the limiting measure $\nu_c$. \end{remark}
+It is nothing but the probability measure of associated Hermite polynomials (see \cite{Askey-Wimp-1984} or \cite[\S 5.6]{Ismail-book}).
+Theorem~\ref{thm:Gaussian-LLN} not only shows the convergence at the process level but also provides another way to identify the limiting measure $\nu_c$.
+Recall that fluctuations around the limit were established in \cite{Nakano-Trinh-2018, Trinh-2019} by using the tridiagonal random matrix model.
+It is known that for a continuously differentiable function $f$ whose derivative $f'$ is of polynomial growth, the following central limit theorem holds.
+As $N \to \infty$,